tapilab/brandelion/README.md

 **Social media brand analysis**

 1. Copy the .brandelion config file to your home directory `~/.brandelion`.
-Edit the config file to specify the output path and the [Google Search API keys](https://developers.google.com/custom-search/json-api/v1/overview) (the latter are only needed if you'll be fetching exemplars by keyword).
+Edit the config file to specify the output path and the [Google Search API keys](https://developers.google.com/custom-search/json-api/v1/overview).
+The latter are only needed if you'll be fetching exemplars by keyword -- you'll need to also create a [Google Custom Search Engine](https://cse.google.com/cse/all), entering `twitter.com` as the site to search.

 2. Create a list of brand Twitter accounts and store in `$BRANDELION/brands.txt`.